Patient's Query

 1) What is his blood pressure?

-2) Is there any urinary symptoms?
+2) Are there any urinary symptoms?

-I would suggest you get a nephrologist appointment as he would appropriately guide you further.
+I would suggest you get a nephrologist appointment, as he would appropriately guide you further.
 If possible, meet the dietitian for a healthy diet to control sugar and lipid levels.

 I hope you will find this information helpful.